+- Appropriations changes

 - Natural Disasters (drought, weather extremes, etc.)

+- Competing Programatic Challenges

 - Economy

-- Appropriations changes
+- Populations changes (immigration, new cultural groupings, etc.)

 - Public Policy changes

-- Competing Programatic Challenges

-- Populations changes (immigration,new cultural groupings,etc.)

 Drought could greatly inhibit the beef program's effectiveness at achieving the stated outcomes.
 Significant changes in the economic environment or demographics will impact the user adoption of our research efforts.
 Appropriations changes will greatly affect outcome, the possible loss of one faculty member may be critical.
 Policies regarding antibiotic use in animals may change over time and would thus impact the direction and implications of this research.